QaiAbdi/Quantum-Computation-Material/README.md

 # Quantum-Computation-Material
-The Python Code and Notebooks which for learning QC
+The Python Code and Notebooks which I have been using for learning and teaching Quantum Compuation